Pedro de Valdivia: Expedition to Chile

 After the failure of the expedition of Diego de Almagro in 1536, the lands to the south of Peru (then known as Nueva Toledo, extending from the 14° — close to modern day Pisco, Peru — to the 25° latitude — close to Taltal, Chile) had remained unexplored.
-Valdivia asked governor Francisco Pizarro for permission to complete the conquest of that territory.
+Valdivia asked Governor Francisco Pizarro for permission to conquer and govern that territory.
 He got his permission but was appointed as Lieutenant Governor, rather than Governor as he had wanted.

 The expedition was fraught with problems from the beginning.
 Valdivia had to sell the lands and the mine that had been assigned to him in order to finance the expedition.
 A shortage of soldiers and adventurers was also problematic; the men were not interested in conquering what they believed were extremely poor lands.
 While Valdivia was preparing the expedition, Pedro Sánchez de la Hoz arrived from Spain with a royal grant for the same territory.
 To avoid difficulties, Pizarro advised the two competitors to join their interests, and on December 28, 1539, they signed a contract of partnership.

-The small expedition finally left Cuzco, Peru in January 1540, with Pizarro's permission and Pedro Sancho de Hoz as partner.
-They carried a plethora of seeds for planting, a drove of swine and brood mares, and almost a thousand native warriors, but few Spaniards.
-Only one woman was among the travelers, Inés de Suárez, Valdivia's mistress.
+Valdivia's expedition finally left Cuzco, Peru in January 1540, with Pizarro's permission and Pedro Sancho de Hoz as partner.
+They carried a plethora of seeds for planting, a herd of pigs, and some brood mares.
+The expedition was composed of 1,000 Peruvian Indian auxiliaries, 150 Spaniards, and a few African slaves.
+A Spanish woman was among the travelers, Inés de Suárez, Valdivia's mistress.
 En route more Spaniards joined the expedition, attracted by Valdivia's fame as a brilliant leader.
-These conquistadores had formed part of the failed campaigns to the highlands of Bolivia; together around 150 Spaniards joined the expedition.